AbhishekWorld2024/Resume/README.md

 -> Collaborated with cross-functional teams to ensure seamless deployment and integration of software solutions.<br>
 -> Followed Agile (Scrum) methodology for project development.
-Involved in Sprint planning, estimation of tasks for User Stories, daily scrum meetings, and end of the sprint demos and<br>
+Involved in Sprint planning, estimation of tasks for User Stories, daily scrum meetings, and end of the sprint demos and sprint retrospective.<br>
-sprint retrospective.<br>
 -> Responsible for design and maintenance of the Git and GitHub repositories and the access control strategies for version controlling and collaboration<br><br>